-Below are the three instructional tracks.
-Please choose the instructional track that most accurately describes a student's situation and learning needs.
-Once a student begins to work in the lessons, the teacher or student will gain a better understanding as to how the program is organized and be better able to determine the best instructional pace that meets the student's needs.
+Here are the three instructional tracks.
+Please choose the instructional track that most accurately describes the student or group of students you will be teaching.
+Once you begin to work with your student or students, you will gain a better understanding of his/their particular set of learning needs and be better able to adjust the instructional pace and sequence of lessons to introduce accordingly.